Basic editing¶

 Note

-Trail Mode is turned off automatically when performing an action that would yield confusing or unwanted results with it being on (e.g. creating or deleting levels, changing the current level, entering Select Mode, etc.)
+Trail Mode is turned off automatically when performing an action that would yield confusing or unwanted results with it being on (e.g., creating or deleting levels, changing the current level, jumping with the cursor, or working with Selections).

 In WASD Mode, the editing modifiers D, W and E are not available because they’re used for movement.
 But this is not a problem, as in this mode you’re supposed to use mouse modifiers instead for these actions.